krischer/LASIF/doc/index.rst

 single event will be stored in a subfolder of the *DATA* folder with the **same name as the QuakeML file minus the .xml**.

-These folder are automatically created and updated each time a fwiw command is executed.
+These folder are automatically created and updated each time a lasif command is executed.
 The simplest command is

 .. code-block:: bash

-    $ fwiw info
+    $ lasif info

 This will result in a directory structure in the fashion of::